the-ehub/scripts-FA24-SP25/README.md

-# **eHub Google Apps Script Project: Scheduling, Matching, and Availability**
+# **The eHub Data + Systems Project: Scheduling, Matching, and Availability**

 ## **Overview**

-This Google Apps Script project supports a suite of tools designed to:
+This project supports a suite of tools designed to:

 1. **Schedule students** into tracks or events based on their availability.
 2. **Query students** available at a given time with particular interests.
 3. **Match students** into complementary teams using structured input data.
 4. **Integrate with HubSpot** to enhance student records with additional properties.
+5. **Detect and visualize student communities** based on shared interests (via a standalone Python script).

 Additionally, the project contains utility and helper functions that support general sheet operations, filtering, clustering, and data extraction.

-The code can be found by going to [this sheet](https://docs.google.com/spreadsheets/d/10EtGplen7xTupr5-WehA1tfHkR8_mZJ3NQuv2WeQ0Yg/edit?usp=sharing) (access must be given first) and clicking Extensions \> Apps Script in the navigation bar.
+The Google Apps Script code can be found by going to [this sheet](https://docs.google.com/spreadsheets/d/10EtGplen7xTupr5-WehA1tfHkR8_mZJ3NQuv2WeQ0Yg/edit?usp=sharing) (access must be given first) and clicking Extensions \> Apps Script in the navigation bar.

-The project is organized into 8 code files (7 `.gs` and 1 `.html`), grouped by functionality and naming conventions.
+The project is organized into two main directories:
+* `apps-script/` — Contains all Google Apps Script .gs and .html files managed via CLASP, grouped by functionality.
+* `other-scripts/` — Contains supplemental tools, currently the Python script used for interest-based community detection.

 ---